HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/integration/embed-leap-app.md

 ## Applies to

-> HCL Digital Experience...
+> HCL Digital Experience 8.5 and higher

 ## Introduction

-These steps will enable you to embed a Leap application onto a DX site using Leap's Embedding API.
-For further details, refer to [Embedding API](https://opensource.hcltechsw.com/leap-doc/latest/ref_embedding_api.html?h=embedding) in the HCL Leap documentation.
+These steps will enable you to embed a Leap application onto a DX site using Leap's [Embedding API](https://opensource.hcltechsw.com/leap-doc/latest/ref_embedding_api.html?h=embedding).
 It is recommended that you have basic knowledge of DX to properly implement this; the following HCL Software U lessons may help: [HDX-INTRO](https://hclsoftwareu.hcltechsw.com/courses/course/hcl-digital-experience-introduction), [HDX-BU-100 HCL Digital Experience for Business Users (Beginners)](https://hclsoftwareu.hcltechsw.com/component/splms/course/hdx-bu-100-dx-business-user-beginner) and [HDX-DEV-100 HCL Digital Experience for Developers (Beginners)](https://hclsoftwareu.hcltechsw.com/component/splms/course/hdx-dev-100-dx-developer-beginner).
 This HCL Software U [lesson](https://hclsoftwareu.hcltechsw.com/component/splms/lesson/?id=1821) introduces how to make Leap applications.

 ## Instructions:

 1\.
-Create the leap application that you plan to integrate, if you haven't done so.
+Create the Leap application that you plan to integrate, if you haven't done so.

 2\.
 Ensure that you can [access Leap and DX from the same domain name](./how-to-integrate-leap.md) and that [single sign-on is enabled](./enable-sso-leap-dx.md).